-- 1. Accessways shall be the minimum width necessary to provide the required number of vehicle travel lanes.
-The Engineering Director City Engineer may require submission of vehicle turning templates to verify that the accessway is appropriately sized for the intended use. - 2.
-Single-family attached and detached residential uses shall have a minimum driveway apron width of nine (9) twelve (12) feet and a maximum width of twenty (20) feet. - 3.
-Multi-unit family residential or middle housing development uses comprised of up to four (4) units, with three (3) dwellings shall have a minimum driveway apron width of twelve (12) feet on local or neighborhood streets and sixteen (16) feet on collector or arterial streets, and a maximum driveway apron width of twenty (20) feet on all streets. - 4.
-Multi-unitfamily residential or middle housing developments uses with between four (4)five (5) and seven (7)eight (8) dwellings-units shall have a minimum driveway apron width of sixteen (16) feet on local or neighborhood streets and twenty (20) feet on collector or arterial streets, and a maximum driveway apron width of twenty-four (24) feet. - 5.
-Multi-unitfamily residential or middle housing developments uses with more than eight (8) dwelling units, and off-street parking areas with sixteen (16) or more spaces, shall have a minimum driveway apron width of twenty (20) feet on local or neighborhood streets and twenty-four (24) feet on collector or arterial streets, and a maximum driveway apron width of thirty (30) feet. - 6.
-Commercial, office, and institutional uses shall have a minimum driveway apron width of twelve (12)sixteen (16) feet and a maximum width of thirty-six (36) feet. - 7.
-Industrial uses shall have a minimum driveway apron width of fifteen (15)twenty-four (24) feet and a maximum width of forty-five (45) feet.
+1. Accessways shall be the minimum width necessary to provide the required number of vehicle travel lanes.
+The Engineering Director City Engineer may require submission of vehicle turning templates to verify that the accessway is appropriately sized for the intended use.

+2. Single-family detached attached and detached residential uses shall have a minimum driveway apron width of nine (9) feet and a maximum width of twenty (20) feet.

+3. Multi-unit family residential Middle Housing units uses comprised of up to four (4) units, with three (3) dwellings shall have a minimum driveway apron width of twelve feet on local or neighborhood streets and sixteen (16) feet on collector or arterial streets, and a maximum driveway apron width of twenty (20) feet on all streets.

+4. Multi-unitfamily residential uses comprised of a combination of Middle Housing units or other multi-unit uses with between four (4)five (5) and seven (7)eight (8) dwellingsunits shall have a minimum driveway apron width of sixteen (16) feet on local or neighborhood streets and twenty (20) feet on collector or arterial streets, and a maximum driveway apron width of twenty-four (24) feet.

+5. Multi-unitfamily residential uses with more than eight (8) dwelling units, and offstreet parking areas with sixteen (16) or more spaces, shall have a minimum driveway apron width of twenty (20) feet on local or neighborhood streets and twenty-four (24) feet on collector or arterial streets, and a maximum driveway apron width of thirty (30) feet.

+6. Commercial, office, and institutional uses shall have a minimum driveway apron width of twelve (12)sixteen (16) feet and a maximum width of thirty-six (36) feet.

+7. Industrial uses shall have a minimum driveway apron width of fifteen (15)twentyfour (24) feet and a maximum width of forty-five (45) feet.

-8. Maximum driveway apron widths for commercial and industrial uses may be increased if the Engineering Director City Engineer determines that more than two (2) lanes are required based on the number of trips anticipated to be generated or the need for on-site turning lanes.
+8. Maximum driveway apron widths for commercial and industrial uses may be increased if the Engineering DirectorCity Engineer determines that more than two (2) lanes are required based on the number of trips anticipated to be generated or the need for on-site turning lanes.